MichelML/michelml/README.md

 - fix blog post bug

 # BLOG POST IDEAS
-- every angle on how to study intelligence
+- `intelligence` from all angles
-- thought on complexity vs not knowing
+- thoughts on complexity
-  - not knowing only implies not knowing
+  - The appearance of a complex phenomena from which the causes are unknown does not make these causes complex per se.
-    - the appearance of a complex phenomena from which the causes are unknown does not make these causes complex per se.
-The consequences appearing complexe does not equate complex causes or primitives.
+  - In other words, the consequences appearing complexe does not equate complex causes or primitives.